EyasuTeshome/shifttracker/becoming-a-remote-professional/create-the-first-draft-of-a-professional-looking-github-profile-page.md

 *Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise.*

-Now go to your Student Dashboard and submit your exercise.
+Now go to your Student Dashboard and submit your GitHub profile.

 ## Additional materials